epto/UltraKeyboard/README.md

 ﻿# UltraKeyboard
-Extend your keyboard beyond all limits.
+Extends your keyboard beyond all limits.

 ## How it works: